 Last-gasp effort: If there is some mud left, it is time to use a detergent solution.
 Mix one teaspoon mild detergent and one cup lukewarm water.
 Apply it to the spot gently, let it dry and vacuum again.

 Now you have it, your guide to removing the worst carpet stains.
-With this knowledge, you are ready to make your carpet spotless and fresh again.
+With this knowledge, you are ready to clean your carpet and make it spotless and fresh again.